oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 - fmw_12.2.1.4.0_wls_Disk1_1of1.zip
 - weblogic-deploy.zip

-You should load you cache with the below code :
+You should load your cache with the below code :

  ```